Teach English in Japan

-The Japanese government has been running the JET programme since the late ‘80s.
+The Japanese government has been running the JET program since the late ‘80s.
 (JET stands for Japan Exchange and Teaching.)
 Native English speakers are placed as Assistant Language Teachers in public schools across Japan.
-JETs usually work a 35 hour week from Monday to Friday.
-You will need a Bachelor's degree to be considered.
+JETs usually work a 35 hour week from Monday to Friday, and you will need a bachelor’s degree to be considered.
 The hiring calendar varies by the home country of applicants.

 Some public schools recruit privately or source teachers through organizations such as Interac.
-A 30-35 hour work week is common.
+A 30-35 hour workweek is common.
 Leave entitlements can vary significantly depending on the individual school or company you are recruited through.
 Some public schools prefer their teachers to have a CELTA/TEFL qualification and/or teaching experience.
-Peak hiring time is January-April.
+You can apply to work year-round, however, peak hiring season is January through April.

 Many foreign nationals give private lessons, often teaching in cafes one-on-one with students.
 There are no qualifications required for this, though you will need to ensure any work you do is compatible with your immigration status.
 There is more potential business in the large cities, particularly for anyone looking to do this as a full-time job.

 On average, English teachers in Japan can expect to earn a salary between $1,700 - $5,000 USD monthly.
 The salary you earn while teaching in Japan typically depends on your experience, the type of school you’re working at, and your credentials.

 For example, university positions tend to be the highest paying, but require stricter qualifications such as a TEFL certification, master’s degree, or prior teaching experience.